-The news about the ongoing COVID-19 outbreak may be causing our graduate students to feel extra stress and anxiety.
+The ongoing COVID-19 outbreak may be causing our graduate students to feel extra stress and anxiety.
 The CDC has released information for Mental Health and Coping During COVID-19, and Penn State resources are available to students at University Park through Counseling and Psychological Services (CAPS), and at the College of Medicine through the Office of Professional Mental Health.

 The Graduate School’s Commitment to Student Success

 The Graduate School recognizes that some Graduate Council academic requirements and other rules will need to be approached with flexibility during the COVID-19 outbreak.
-We have prepared a web page, "Exceptions and Other Adjustments to Graduate Council Academic Policies and Graduate School Administrative Policies In Response to COVID–19 Outbreak” that provides an outline of relevant policies and the appropriate adjustments.
+Exceptions and Other Adjustments to Graduate Council Academic Policies and Graduate School Administrative Policies In Response to COVID–19 Outbreak provides an outline of relevant policies and the appropriate adjustments.
 This document will be updated as needed.

 The overarching goal of the University’s actions is to minimize the risk of the spread of COVID-19 and to safeguard the health and safety of the Penn State community.
 We appreciate everyone’s understanding and flexibility.